-- The primary objective is to develop low-cost pathways to sodium borohydride (NaBH4) in order to meet cost targets. - Two general approaches are being undertaken: (a) lower the cost of sodium metal substantially, which contributes to over 60% of the NaBH4 production cost, (b) develop a direct electrolytic reduction of borate to borohydride (B-O to B-H). - It is also the objective of this project to conduct preliminary engineering and economic analyses to select the most cost effective option and enable the demonstration of a laboratory prototype in the final year of the project.
+- The primary objective of this project is to develop a low cost pathway to sodium borohydride (NaBH4) in order to meet DOE cost targets. - Two general approaches are under consideration:

+(a) lower the cost of sodium metal substantially, which contributes to over 60% of the NaBH4 production cost, and (b) develop a direct electrolytic reduction of borate to borohydride (B-O to B-H). - It is also the objective of this project to conduct preliminary engineering and economic analyses to select the most cost effective option and enable the demonstration of a laboratory prototype in the final year of the project.